-The forward-looking information is based on estimates and assumptions made by the Corporation's management in light of past experience and perception of historical trends, current conditions and expected future developments, as well as other factors that management believes to be reasonable in the circumstances, including, but not limited to, the amount of indebtedness of the Corporation, changes in funding requirements, the future course of the economy and financial markets, no unforeseen delays and costs in the Corporation's capital projects (including Copeland Station), no unforeseen changes in the legislative and operating framework for electricity distribution in Ontario, the receipt of applicable regulatory approvals and requested rate orders, no unexpected delays in obtaining required approvals, the ability of the Corporation to obtain and retain qualified staff, equipment and services in a timely and cost efficient manner, the receipt of favourable judgments, no unforeseen changes in electricity distribution rate orders or rate setting methodologies, no unfavourable changes in environmental regulation, the level of interest rates and the Corporation's ability to borrow, and assumptions regarding general business and economic conditions.
+The forward-looking information is based on estimates and assumptions made by the Corporation's management in light of past experience and perception of historical trends, current conditions and expected future developments, as well as other factors that management believes to be reasonable in the circumstances, including, but not limited to, the amount of indebtedness of the Corporation, changes in funding requirements, the future course of the economy and financial markets, no unforeseen delays and costs in the Corporation's capital projects (including Copeland Station), no unforeseen changes in the legislative and operating framework for electricity distribution in Ontario, the receipt of applicable regulatory approvals and requested rate orders, no unexpected delays in obtaining required approvals, the receipt of applicable IESO approvals for mid-term CDM incentives, the ability of the Corporation to obtain and retain qualified staff, equipment and services in a timely and cost efficient manner, the receipt of favourable judgments, no unforeseen changes in electricity distribution rate orders or rate setting methodologies, no unfavourable changes in environmental regulation, the level of interest rates and the Corporation's ability to borrow, and assumptions regarding general business and economic conditions.

 The forward-looking information is subject to risks, uncertainties and other factors that could cause actual results to differ materially from historical results or results anticipated by the forward-looking information.
-The factors which could cause results or events to differ from current expectations include, but are not limited to, risks associated with the execution of Toronto Hydro's capital and maintenance programs necessary to maintain the performance of our aging distribution assets and make required infrastructure improvements; risks associated with capital projects, including Copeland Station; risks associated with electricity industry regulatory developments and other governmental policy changes; risks associated with the timing and results of regulatory decisions regarding Toronto Hydro's revenue requirements, cost recovery and rates; risks associated with information system security and with maintaining complex information technology systems; risk to Toronto Hydro's facilities and operations posed by unexpected weather conditions caused by climate change and other factors, terrorism and pandemics and Toronto Hydro's limited insurance coverage for losses resulting from these events; risks associated with being controlled by the City, including potential conflicts of interest that may arise between Toronto Hydro and the City; risks related to Toronto Hydro's work force demographic and its potential inability to attract, train and retain skilled employees; risks associated with possible labour disputes and Toronto Hydro's ability to negotiate appropriate collective agreements; risk that Toronto Hydro is not able to arrange sufficient and cost-effective debt financing to repay maturing debt and to fund capital expenditures and other obligations; risk of downgrades to the Corporation's credit rating; risk that the equity contribution from the City will not be completed on terms acceptable to the Corporation or in the amount specified, in a timely fashion, or at all; risks related to the timing and extent of changes in prevailing interest rates and discounts rates and their effect on future revenue requirements and future post-employment benefit obligations; risk of substantial and currently undetermined or underestimated environmental costs and liabilities; risk that assumptions that form the basis of Toronto Hydro's recorded environmental liabilities and related regulatory balances may change; risk that the presence or release of hazardous or harmful substances could lead to claims by third parties and/or governmental orders and other factors which are discussed in more detail under Part 8 "Risk Factors" in this AIF.
+The factors which could cause results or events to differ from current expectations include, but are not limited to, risks associated with the execution of LDC's capital and maintenance programs necessary to maintain the performance of our aging distribution assets and make required infrastructure improvements; risks associated with capital projects, including

+Copeland Station; risks associated with electricity industry regulatory developments and other governmental policy changes; risks associated with the timing and results of regulatory decisions regarding LDC's revenue requirements, cost recovery and rates; risks associated with information system security and with maintaining complex information technology systems; risk to LDC's facilities and operations posed by unexpected weather conditions caused by climate change and other factors, terrorism and pandemics and LDC's limited insurance coverage for losses resulting from these events; risks associated with being controlled by the City, including the risk that the City could introduce rules, policies, or directives that can potentially limit Toronto Hydro's ability to meet its business objectives as laid out in the Shareholder Direction principles; risks related to LDC's work force demographic and its potential inability to attract, train and retain skilled employees; risks associated with possible labour disputes and LDC's ability to negotiate appropriate collective agreements; risk that Toronto Hydro may fail to monitor the external environment and or develop and pursue strategies through appropriate business models, thus failing to gain a strategic advantage; risk that Toronto Hydro is not able to arrange sufficient and cost-effective debt financing to repay maturing debt and to fund capital expenditures and other obligations; risk of downgrades to the Corporation's credit rating; risks related to the timing and extent of changes in prevailing interest rates and discounts rates and their effect on future revenue requirements and future post-employment benefit obligations; risk of substantial and currently undetermined or underestimated environmental costs and liabilities; risk that assumptions that form the basis of LDC's recorded environmental liabilities and related regulatory balances may change; risk that the presence or release of hazardous or harmful substances could lead to claims by third parties and/or governmental orders and other factors which are discussed in more detail under Part 8 "Risk Factors" in this AIF.